- College Life

 If you are following an A-level curriculum, the usual conditions of the offer will be that you obtain specified grades at A-level: typically grades A*AA.
 No specific A-level subjects are required, and studying Philosophy at A Level does not in itself confer an advantage..

 Applicants who are invited to interview will sit the University’s At-Interview assessment for Philosophy.
 More information can be found on the University’s webpage for Admissions Assessments.
 They will also have two interviews: one with the subject Tutor, the other with the Director of Studies in philosophy.
 These may last for up to 30 minutes each.
-The aim of the test and interviews is to find out about your motivations and aptitude for for studying philosophy.
+The aim of the assessment and the interviews is to find out about your motivations and aptitude for for studying philosophy.
 We try to conduct our interviews in a friendly and informal manner.

 Suggested Preparation for Interview

 The Director of Studies will want to discuss philosophical questions with you, but the interview is not a test of your subject knowledge: unless you mention it yourself, either in your application or during the interview, the interviewer will not assume that you have studied any particular area of philosophy.
 Nonetheless, you should come to the interview with some idea of what philosophy is, and what it would be like to study it.

 An excellent way to do this is by reading some introductory books, such as:

 You might also look at some of the "classics", many of which are available online:

 Further information on the Philosophy Tripos can be found in the Undergraduate Prospectus available from: Faculty of Philosophy, University of Cambridge, Sidgwick Avenue, Cambridge, CB3 9DA, by phone on 01223 335090, by emailing them at email@example.com, or you can visit their website.
 You can also book a place on the Philosophy Open Day by phoning or emailing them as above.